SQL Injection

 $found is the union value that has been caught in the previous step

-• Check database name
+• Check the database name

 $url/query?$column=$changedvalue UNION $found,database() #Try to get database